ngtmuzi/promixy/README.md

 A module help you make sync calling chain on Promise.
 Talk is cheap, show you the code.

+# Note
+This module only can run in Node 6.x because it use `Proxy`.

 # Usage
 ## Get and Apply
 You can use it like: